mariopineda/drpineda.ca/_posts/2014-03-13-Mathematical-thinking.md

 	 <figure>
 	 <img src="/img/post_images/zpd.jpg" width="100%">
 	 <figcaption>
 	 Development of mathematical thinking takes place when students are pushed beyond the boundaries of their comfort zone of <em>what is known</em> and confronted by <em>what is not known</em> in the Zone of Proximal Development (ZPD).
 This is where new instruction and new learning can take place.
-If new instructions, learning and skill sets are carefully chosen students have the opportunity to develop and deepen their mathematical thinking skills.
+If new instructions, learning and skill sets are based on authentic and real problems, e.g. in science, engineering, society or from the students' own lives, students have the opportunity to develop and deepen their mathematical thinking skills.
 	 </figcaption>
 	 </figure>
 	 </p>